 The surprising part of this position may be the creativity required.
 Do you have the ideas and out-of-the-box thinking to develop new strategies for your product?
 Are you able to walk away from an innovative idea if it is not working?
 Combining these skills is no easy task, which is why pharmaceutical product managers are rewarded with significant salaries.

 Average salary: $96,000

-For all our talk of long-term vision for hospitals, departments or products, the medical practice manager is the person responsible for the very specific day-to-day operations of a medical practice.
+For all our talk of a long-term vision for hospitals, departments, or products, the medical practice manager is the person responsible for the very specific day-to-day operations of medical practice.
 The medical practice manager is an administrator who runs any medical practice, from a doctor’s offer or group practice to a medical clinic or hospital department.
-Other names for this position are medical managers, medical practice administrators, healthcare administrators and healthcare executives.
+Other names for this position are medical managers, medical practice administrators, healthcare administrators, and healthcare executives.

 Like the previous career, you don’t have to work within a hospital to find lucrative opportunities like this one.

 Whatever the title or practice, this position is vital to ensuring efficiency and quality inpatient care while maintaining long-term financial viability.
 Medical practice managers are generally responsible for:

 - Handling financial pieces like billing, patient fees, insurance claims, and budgets.